silventesa/Power-BI/design_organisation.md

 ___

-# Tasks identification and distribution
+# Organisation: tasks identification and distribution

 - [x] Explore the data quality and fix eventual problems.
 Works on it: **Sara**